in28minutes/learning-paths-cloud-and-devops/00-short-videos/devops.md

 	- OpenTracing - Focused on Tracing
 	- OpenCensus - metrics + tracing
 	- OpenTelemetry = merging of OpenCensus + OpenTracing
+		- Great step to standardize observability and tools
 		- pluggable backends
 			- Prometheus (for metrics)
 			- Logstash, or FluentD, Elasticsearch (for logs),